 Marattioid ferns first appeared in the Middle Carboniferous with later species reaching heights of up to 8 metres.
 Unlike most arborescent plants, they did not produce secondary xylem.
 Instead, the trunk was encased by a dense mantle of intertwining roots.
 Extant representatives of this group look much the same as their fossil ancestors.

 Leptosporangiates are the most diverse of the fern groups.
-Of the dozens of families classified, one, the polypods, accounts for about 60% of the 11,000 present-day species, testifying to an extraordinary burst of diversification from the Cretaceous onwards (this is less anomalous in relation to the proposed timescale, which lengthens towards the present).
+Of the dozens of families classified, one, the polypods, accounts for about 60% of the 11,000 present-day species, testifying to an extraordinary burst of diversification from the Cretaceous onwards ((less anomalous in relation to the proposed, re-calibrated timescale which lengthens towards the present).
 Leptosporangiate ferns appeared in the Early Carboniferous and soon after diversified into six or more lineages, none of which are easily traceable to present-day ferns.

 Horsetails are characterised by their grooved, jointed, hollow stems, whorls of highly ‘reduced’ leaves at the joints, extensive underground rhizomes, and sporangium-bearing stalks that cluster into cone-like ‘strobili’.
 The oldest horsetails go back to the Late Devonian.
 Represented today by just one genus, the group climaxed in abundance and diversity in the Late Carboniferous, when they grew as tall as trees.
 Like the arborescent lycopods, they produced secondary tissue only on the inside of the cambium.
 Modern horsetails are diminutive by comparison with their forebears.